5 Tips For Easing Pregnancy Bloating And Constipation

 But first, why?

 It seems unfair that you can get thrown so many curve balls (hello, ‘morning’ sickness…all day) when you’re just trying to feel excited about the life you’re creating.
-There are many reasons our digestive system may underperform during pregnancy, including hormonal changes, stress, anxiety, diet, low fluid intake, or taking certain medications and supplements, just to name a few!
+There are many reasons for bloating and constipation.
+Our digestive system may underperform during pregnancy, including hormonal changes, stress, anxiety, diet, low fluid intake, or taking certain medications and supplements, just to name a few!

 1. Carry a water bottle everywhere